tatsuya6502/docker-erlang/README.md

 This git repository contains Dockerfiles to build kerl-based multi-release Erlang/OTP Docker image on specific Linux distribution.
-At this point, there is only one Docker image available.
-That image was built upon the official CentOS 6 image and contains Erlang/OTP 18, 17 and R16.
-I'm planning to add similar images on CentOS 7 and Arch Linux.
+For example, the image with tag `centos6-multi-otp` was built upon the official CentOS 6 image and contains Erlang/OTP 18, 17 and R16.

 These images will be handy to create an Erlang application release containing ERTS for a specific Linux distribution.